Th0dium/Time-locked-wallet/note.md

    - Only `receiver` (signer; must equal `vault.receiver`).
    - Requires `now >= vault.unlock_timestamp`.
    - Transfers `vault.amount` to receiver and sets `amount = 0`.
-   - Does NOT auto-close the vault account (manual close flow is deferred).

 3) set_receiver(new_receiver: Pubkey)
    - Only authority (signer) and only when `vault.authority == Some(authority_pubkey)`.